Xoana/we-are-all-mad-here/amplify/README.md

     **Note**: *aws-exports.js* contains config details, which should match the user pool on AWS Cognito Management Console.

-1. Run app and create a new user in log in box.
+1. Run app (`npm run start`) and create a new user in log in box.

     **Note** User will be added to AWS Cognito Management Console.
 If user is created in AWS Management Console, ensure forced password reset is used.

 ## Hosting

+1. In the AWS Amplify Management Console, click your application, and then click the **Hosting environments** tab.
+1. Click your preferred hosting environment, and follow the prompts to connect.

 ## AWS CLI - Additional Commands